Pathmark

-Pathmark is well known by baby-boomers for its radio and television commercials starring character actor James Karen, who was the chain's spokesperson for more than 20 years.
+Pathmark was well known for its radio and television commercials starring character actor James Karen, who was the chain's spokesperson for more than 20 years.
 Pathmark's original spokesperson was Arlene Francis, who appeared in its commercials beginning almost immediately after Pathmark left the ShopRite cooperative.
 Peter "Produce Pete" Napolitano had starred in many of the company's commercials from 2001 until 2009.

-After A&P filed for Chapter 11 bankruptcy in 2015, Pathmark’s remaining stores were liquidated and closed.
+After A&P filed for Chapter 11 bankruptcy in 2015, Pathmark's remaining stores were liquidated and closed.
 In 2016, Allegiance Retail Services purchased the Pathmark name and all intellectual property with the intention of reviving the well-known brand.
-The brand’s first new location under Allegiance ownership opened April 12, 2019, in Brooklyn, NY.
+The brand's first new location opened in Brooklyn, New York on April 12, 2019.
 The company has stated that they will see how this first location performs before opening additional locations.

 History

-Pathmark began when some of the supermarkets of the Wakefern Food Corporation, parent company of ShopRite, broke away in 1968, as some independent New Jersey grocers felt they needed to compete better with large supermarket chains.
-Some members of the cooperative agreed to operate their stores under the ShopRite name.
+Supermarkets General and Pathmark

+Pathmark was formed out of the Wakefern Food Corporation, parent company of ShopRite.
 Wakefern was both a wholesale operation and a retail operation; among its members was a subgroup, Supermarkets Operating Co., in Union, New Jersey, formed in 1956 by Alex Aidekman, Herb Brody, and Milt Perlmutter.
-This company opened ShopRite stores; in 1963 it branched into nonfood retail by acquiring Crown Drugs.
+This company operated ShopRite stores; in 1963 it branched into non-food retail by acquiring Crown Drugs.